refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 In the above example, you can see how the new enterprise-grade routing structure allows for effortless handling of multi-tenant structures.
 The detail page of a product can have a nested structure and additional parameters, which can be passed along with the `meta` properties in hooks and components.
 When constructing the navigation path, existing parameters in the URL will also be used.

 The existing method for passing components to the actions is still supported, and it uses default paths when an action has a component value.
 However, the new `routerProvider` does not automatically create routes for it.
-To achieve automatic route creation, you can use the `RefineRoutes` components from the router packages.
+However, you can use the `RefineRoutes` components from the router packages to create routes automatically.
 For more information on changes to routing in resources, please refer to the [Router Provider Migration Guide](/docs/migration-guide/router-provider/).

 We've also made changes in the structure of the resource definition such as the `identifier` property, which lets you define a custom identifier to a resource which can be used to select it in the hooks and components.
 This is useful when using multiple definitions with different paths and the same name.